jagtapraj123/web-scraping/README.md

 * **pipelines.py:** It contains a set of Python classes to process scraped data further.
 * **settings.py:** Any customized settings can be added to this file.
 * **spiders:**  This directory contains all the spiders in the form of a python class.
 Whenever Scrapy is requested to run, it will be searched in this folder.
-## How to create first spider?
+## How to create a spider?
 Now to create spider, we have two different options.

 1) We can create a simple Python class in the spiders directory and import essential modules to it.

 2) We can use the default utility which is provided by the scrapy framework itself.

 If you want to use the default utility called genspider to create spider in the framework.
 It will automatically create a class with a default template in the spiders directory.
-In order to create a Spider, we can use the command below.
+In order to create a spider, we can use the command below.
 > scrapy genspider AmazonProductSpider amazon.in
+Where **AmazonProductSpider** is the spider name and **amazon.in** is the URL of the site or domain that we are going to scrape data from.
+We will extract product data for shampoo category from amazon.in.